bgodfrey/U-Blox_F9T_Config/README.md

         4. MOD: Model
         5. Supported major GNSS
         6. Supported augmentation systems
-        7. Unknown; my guess is that this is unsupported constellations
+        7. Unknown; my guess is that this gives unsupported constellations

     * Devices are also designated by an alias, which gives the name of the site.
 This is nice so have more than a hex string to identify the sites by.
     * Position is used to configure the position of the device.
 This actually corresponds to a set of registers, but it's nicer to just input coordinates and have the configuration script set the associated registers.
 This position can be determined however you like, but PANOSETI uses a separate Zed-F9P to record position to high accuracy.
     * There is a port and baud setting in the manifest right now, which isn't used.
 You can either have the port be auto-discovered or add it when you start the agent script.
     * Antenna information also isn't used for anything except for notes that can be referenced later.
+The configuration script is saved when the devices are configured so that the settings can be referenced later.

 ## Run Instructions